Unlock healthy, radiant skin by understanding the importance of sunscreen. But with different skin reactions.

 For Oily skin

-• Lightweight formula.
-Oil-free and does not cause acne that does not clog pores.
+- Lightweight formula.
+Oil-free and does not cause acne, which does not clog pores.

-• Ingredients like silica or isododecane that help control excess oil and give a shine-free look.
+- Ingredients like silica or isododecane help control excess oil and give a shine-free look.

-• Ensure that it offers broad-spectrum protection and has a best SPF for oily skin is minimum SPF 30.
+- Ensure that it offers broad-spectrum protection and has the best SPF for oily skin, is a minimum SPF 30.

 Dry skin